kealanparr/random-quote-machine/README.md

 To build the site, run `npm start`

+To deploy it out, simple run: `netlify deploy --prod`

 It fulfills the below user stories from [here](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine):

 User Story #1: I can see a wrapper element with a corresponding id="quote-box".  ✅